Serbia: Military

-The country participates in the NATO Individual Partnership Action Plan programme, but has no intention of joining NATO, due to significant popular rejection, largely a legacy of the NATO bombing of Yugoslavia in 1999.
-It is an observer member of the Collective Security Treaty Organisation (CSTO) as of 2013.
-The country also signed the Stability Pact for South Eastern Europe.
-The Serbian Armed Forces take part in several multinational peacekeeping missions, including deployments in Lebanon, Cyprus, Ivory Coast, and Liberia.
+Within its self-declared status of permanent military neutrality, Serbia has no intention of joining a military alliance, including NATO, of which most neighboring countries are members, due to strong popular opposition, largely a legacy of the NATO bombing of Yugoslavia in 1999.
+It has a tradition of engaging in UN peacekeeping missions, including current deployments in Lebanon, Cyprus, Ivory Coast, and Liberia.